 Walk 8 - An easy linear walk suitable for families taking in Hardraw and the remote hamlet of Cotterdale - 9 miles - 4.5 hours.
 The walk makes use of the Little White Bus service from Garsdale to Hawes.
-A possible deviation can be made at Hardraw to visit Hardraw Force where a small charge is payable at the Green Dragon pub.
+A possible deviation can be made at Hardraw to visit Hardraw Force where a small charge is payable at the Green Dragon public house.
 Alternatively the walk could be done in reverse parking at the Dales Countryside Centre in Hawes.
 Back to Moorcock Walks

-Proceed across the field and where the path meets the river again turn right slightly uphill to pass through a stile and continue uphill to minor road, Cross the minor road and continue diagonally uphill crossing a stile.
+Proceed across the field and where the path meets the river again turn right slightly uphill to pass through a stile and continue uphill again to the minor road, Cross the minor road and continue diagonally uphill, crossing a stile.
 At the shoulder of the hill turn right in front of a wall to join the Lady Anne Highway and proceed steeply uphill through a gate and passing a lime kiln.
 There is a handy bench just above.

 Follow the track on the level with the wall on the left.
 The views are impressive and it is well worth getting to this vantage point.
 Pass through a gate.
 As the path turns to the right and descends slightly look for a new gate in the wall.
 Pass through the gate on the new Pennine Bridleway.
 The path is well marked with timber posts and descends the hillside towards Cobbles Plantation and Ure Force Waterfalls.
 Pass through the gate at the bottom and turn left and then right across the farm access bridge. .
 Immediately over the river bear left and cut diagonally along the new bridleway and through a gate to the rear of the Moorcock Inn.